-Alternator Diagnosis: Testing Cruiser Internally Regulated Alternators

-To test the internal regulator:
+Alternator Diagnosis: Testing Cruiser Internally Regulated Alternators To test the internal regulator:

 - 1. Disconnect the external regulator wiring harness from the alternator wiring plug containing the field and stator wires.
 Turn the ignition switch to the ON position. - 2.
-Contact the positive probe of your test lamp on the FIELD terminal of the wiring plug.
+Contact the positive probe of your test lamp on the Field post at the rear of the alternator.
 Connect the tester's negative probe to ground.
 If the internal regulator is functioning properly, the test light will illuminate. - 3.
-If testing the operation of the internal regulator with a multi-meter, adjust the meter to read 12V DC before placing probes at the field terminal and ground.
+If testing the operation of the internal regulator with a multi-meter, adjust the meter to read 12V DC before placing probes on the Field post and ground.
 If the regulator is working correctly, the meter will show approximately 3V DC.

-Cruiser Wiring Connections Using the internal regulator.
+Cruiser Wiring Connections Using the internal regulator

-IF USING AN EXTERNAL REGULATOR WE RECOMMEND FOLLOWING THE INSTRUCTION THAT COME WITH THAT REGULATOR -If Using an E-Maax CSR Smart Regulator See pg 9 and for more details the E-Maax CSR manual
+IF USING AN EXTERNAL REGULATOR WE RECOMMEND FOLLOWING THE INSTRUCTIONS THAT COME WITH THAT REGULATOR - If Using an E-MAAX CSR Smart Regulator See pg 9 and for more details the E-MAAX CSR manual

 ElectroMaax's "Cruiser" alternators feature a simple, two-stage regulator that can be used as a standalone unit or as an emergency back-up unit in conjunction with an external regulator.
-Customers with a Yanmar Engine can simply connect their original alternator plug to our units plug making it now a simple plug and play When used with an external regulator the field wire is connected to the 6mm post - This is a positive excitation alternator.
+Customers with a Yanmar Engine can simply connect their original alternator plug to our units plug making it now a simple plug and play.
+When used with an external regulator the field wire is connected to the 6mm post - This is a positive excitation alternator.